jinzaz/jinzaz.CAP.MQTT/README.md

 dotnetcore/CAP的MQTT扩展支持

 ```
-// select a database provider you are using, event log table will integrate into.
+// select a transport provider you are using, event log table will integrate into.

 PM> Install-Package jinzaz.CAP.MQTT
 ```